jpritikin/coach/content/docs/me/meditation/senses.md

 input as real, the undifferentiated field is real and your regular visual input happens to exist within the field.

-I am most comfortable with the visual sense, but same method likely works similarly with other senses.
+I am most comfortable with the visual sense, but the same method likely works similarly with other senses.
 Experiment with a sensory deprivation tank?